Introduction

 As with the Bakelite bodied Plus Adders, on the bottom of this calculator there is a list of patents, and the three U.S. ones were taken out by Guy Bazeley Petter, with rights assigned to Petters, Limited, Yeovil, England (the internal combustion engine manufacturer).

-This is almost certainly one of the first Bell Punch calculators, which were based on the Petters design that Bell Punch bought from that company in 1936.
+This is one of the first Bell Punch calculators, which were based on the Petters design that Bell Punch bought from that company in 1936.

 Name plate